-Emergency services received from non-network providers are covered at the Tier 1 - Preferred benefit level.
+Emergency services received from non-network providers are covered benefits.
 To be eligible for coverage from non-network providers, services must be due to an emergency, as defined in Definitions.

 Additionally, under certain circumstances Medica will authorize your obtaining services from a non-network provider within the United States.
 Such authorizations are generally provided only in situations where the requested services are not available from network providers.
-Medica will authorize services received from non-network providers only if innetwork care is not available in your service or network access area and may require a referral from an in-network provider.
+Medica will authorize services received from non-network providers only if in-network care is not available in your service or network access area and may require a referral from an innetwork provider.
 If there is no network provider and no non-network provider available within your service or network access area, Medica may require you to see a provider that we have negotiated a reduced fee with if that provider is closer to your residence than a requested non-network provider.